MicrochipTech/RNWFxx_Python_OOB/readme.md

 The same variable name can be listed in the file multiple times.
 This allows a single config file to support multiple Wi-Fi networks.
 To change the network the user just has to move the desired variable to be the last ones read in the config file.
 ```
 {
     "wifi_ssid": "MY_WORK_SSID",          <- This SSID will NOT be used because of the second copy below
     "wifi_passphrase": "workPassPhrase",  <- This PASSPHRASE will NOT be used either

-    "wifi_ssid": "HOME_SSID",               <- This is the parameter actually used, since it was read last
+    "wifi_ssid": "HOME_SSID",             <- These parameters will be read and used because they were the
-    "wifi_passphrase": "homePassPhrase",    <- The matching Wi-Fi will get used, since it is also the last "wifi_passphrase" read.
+    "wifi_passphrase": "homePassPhrase",  <- ones read by the script

     "wifi_security": "",                  <- This security setting will be read and used by either SSID
     . . .
 }
 ```